ahlim0m/tylernakamura.github.io/_posts/2016-05-03-configuring-my-seedbox.markdown

 session = /home/user/path/to/folder
 ```

-Perhaps the most important of the settings for automation, a watch directory will be monitored for .torrent files.
+Perhaps the most important setting for automation, a watch directory that will be monitored for .torrent files.
-When a .torrent file is found in this directory, rtorrent (only if running) will take care of the rest and place the respective files in the sessions folder and/or the downloads folder.
+When a .torrent file is found in this directory, rtorrent (if running) will take care of the rest and place the respective files in the sessions folder and the downloads folder.

 ```bash
 # Watch a directory for new torrents, and stop those that have been deleted